Profiteer (Daoye): Early 1990s: Foray into Russian Market

 While losing its ground in China, daoye found niche market in Russia.
-In sharp contrast to the tumultuous, and sometimes extremely unstable relationship during the Cold War, China and Russia normalized their relationship in the beginning of 1990s, largely based on tactical accommodation of each other's interests.
+In sharp contrast to the tumultuous, and sometimes extremely unstable relationship during the Cold War, China and Russia normalized their relationship in the beginning of the 1990s, largely based on tactical accommodation of each other's interests.
 After the dissolution of USSR in 1991, both Russia and China desired to find a path towards free-marketing and new ways of economic development.
 Millions of Chinese people came to Russia, seeking business opportunities and wealth: the total value of trade increased from $3.9 billion in 1991 to $5.86 billion in 1992.
 In 1993, it even reached 7.68 billion dollars, which was also a significant increase.
 Besides official support and agreements, there were also several critical reasons and motivations for this sharp increase: due to the unbalanced economic development patterns in the Soviet era, the shortage of agricultural and light industrial products was a big problem at that time; on the other hand, Chinese individual business also was eager to find a new market.
 In addition, China and Russia are geographically close, which makes it easy and cheap to travel across the border.
 Russian visa policies at that time were also relatively loose, which enabled foreigners to travel in Russia easily.

 To do transnational profiteer, daoye usually bought cheap light industrial products (like clothes and shoes) and food (such as candies) in China and take the train from Beijing to Moscow.
 When the train entered Russia, they would sell their products to Russians in one station after another at a very high price.
 They also would buy Russian products (typically, they were military products or fur) on the way back and sell them in China.
 In the process, they could earn enormous profits due to the differences of product prices in Russia and China.

 Generally, after the dissolution of USSR, this trade alleviated the shortage of agricultural and light industrial products in Russia.
 Russian products and raw materials were also important complements for the industrial development of China at that time.
 However, this massive but nonstandard trading development created several serious problems, which then caused crises in non-governmental trade.
 Firstly, the economic and political environment of Russia was chaotic and unfriendly to foreigners, which, together with the activity of gangs, violated the legal rights and security of Chinese people and companies: local Russian officials and police usually asked for bribes from Chinese businessmen and they did little to prevent business people from being robbed.
 Secondly, many products sold to Russia, like down jackets and shoes, were pinchbeck and low-quality, which made Russians hostile to Chinese and Chinese products.
 Finally, the Russian government set high tariffs on imported products----it also took several initiatives to eliminate tax evasion.
 As a result, the total amounts of Sino-Russian trade stopped increasing from 1994 to 1999.
 The economic crisis and the collapse of ruble in 1998 also made the bad worse.